Take your readers on a heroine's journey

 You're in the right place if:

-You've completed a full first draft (or a large section) of your non-fiction book - a book that brings feminine archetypes, mythology and/or mysteries back to life.
+You've completed a full first draft (or a large section) of your transformational non-fiction book about 'remembering' the feminine.

-You've edited your draft yourself, multiple times, to get it into the best shape you can.
-You know it's not ready yet, but you are unable to advance any further on your own.
+You've edited your draft yourself multiple times, to get it into the best shape you can.
+You know it's not ready yet, but you're unable to advance any further on your own.

-You want your narrative to be inspirational and compelling, freed from any confusion, digressions or structural problems that might distract the reader from the value of your message.
+You want your narrative to be inspirational and compelling, freed from any confusion, digressions or structural problems that might distract the reader from the value and clarity of your message.

-Your aim is to take your reader on a well-crafted journey, to offer her a much-needed shift in perspective, so she is not the same person on finishing your book as she was when she started reading.
+Your aim is to take your readers on a well-crafted journey, to offer them a much-needed shift in perspective, so they are not the same on finishing your book as they were when they started reading.

-You need professional feedback at the big-picture level in order to achieve all this.
+You're ready for professional feedback at the big-picture level, to help you achieve this.

 You've worked hard on your manuscript, and it's taken courage.
-Your material might feel counter-cultural, extremely intimate, and/or bound to ruffle some feathers, especially if it's taking on culturally embedded misogyny.
+Your material might feel counter-cultural, raw and intimate, and/or bound to ruffle some feathers, especially if it's taking on culturally embedded systems of oppression.

-You might be struggling to identify the problems in your work, let alone figure out how to resolve them.
+You might be struggling to identify the problems in your manuscript, let alone figure out how to resolve them.
 This is causing you consternation, even keeping you awake at night.

-You're looking for an editor who's not only able to find the problems in your work and suggest solutions, but who is sensitive to - and educated in your subject.
-Someone who really understands what you're trying to do.
+You're looking for an editor who's not only able to find the problems in your work and suggest solutions, but who is sensitive to, and educated in, your subject.
+Someone who really understands and values what you're trying to do.

 Editing is where the magic happens

 Receiving editorial feedback needn't feel difficult or unpleasant.
-Quite the opposite: it can bring a sense of renewed excitement, especially if you welcome the editorial feedback with a spirit of collaboration and openness (with discernment of course).
+Quite the opposite: it can bring a sense of renewed excitement, especially if you welcome it in a spirit of collaboration and openness (with discernment of course).

-You'll gain fresh perspectives that you wouldn't have arrived at on your own, by sharing your manuscript with someone who acts as an engaged 'ideal' reader and an editor in one.
+You'll gain fresh perspectives that you wouldn't have arrived at on your own

-You might just fall in love with your work all over again, experiencing a flood of relief when you understand what's not working, and feeling motivated to make changes.
+You might just fall in love with your work all over again, experiencing a flood of relief when you understand what's not working... with the result that you feel motivated to make changes.

 I offer two editing services: a manuscript assessment and a full developmental edit.
 This way you can choose the service that's right for you, depending on your budget and how detailed you'd like your feedback to be.